Market intelligence for international student recruitment from ICEF

 • Citizens of 39 countries are now either banned or partially restricted from entering the US as of 1 January 2026

-• Nigerian nationals are not banned, but will be subject to restrictions or limits
+• Nigerian nationals are not banned, but they will be subject to restrictions or limits

-• Current student visa holders from countries on the banned or restricted lists are protected unless they leave the country, in which case they would no longer be exempt
+• Current students from the affected countries are protected unless they leave the US, in which case they would no longer be exempt

 The Trump administration has announced an expanded list of countries whose nationals – including students applying for F, M, and J visas – will be banned from entering the United States as visitors or immigrants as of 1 January 2026.
 The government has also added 15 more countries to its “partially restricted and limited” list.

 The extended travel ban will affect both prospective students on the banned/restricted lists as well as current students who leave the country.
-If a current student leaves, they will be subject to the ban or to restrictions, depending on what country they are from.
-Otherwise, current visa holders are exempt from the current ban.
+Otherwise, current student visa holders are exempt.

 As with President Trump’s previous travel bans, the given rationale is that the expanded list is justified by the need to protect the US and its citizens.
 A secondary reason provided is that nationals from those on the most recent banned and/or restricted lists have high nonimmigrant visa overstay rates.